-- Has the OWTS had problems during the winter or in the past? - What system upgrades might be needed to add bedrooms? - Will the property need an enhanced treatment system? - What is the age and construction of the private water supply well?
+- Has the OWTS had problems during the winter or in the past? - What system upgrades might be needed to add bedrooms? - Will the property likely need an enhanced treatment system? - What is the age and construction of the private water supply well?

 This service helps to protect prospective home buyers from problems and surprises related to private water supply wells and OWTS after real estate purchases and help to prevent protect home sellers and buyers from surprises, lawsuits, or failed sales.
 Just getting a septic tank pumper's report is not enough to characterize a parcel's OWTS.
-County EH recommends that a seller obtain the OWTS file review and site evaluation early in the process of selling a property in order to make those reports available to all prospective buyers, and to provide early notice of any problems that might need attention in order to successfully complete a sale.
+County EH recommends that a seller obtain the OWTS file review and system review early in the process of selling a property in order to make those reports available to all prospective buyers, and to provide early notice of any problems that might need attention in order to successfully complete a sale.

-Site Evaluation: A site review of the property can be performed by County EH staff or the approved contractors and consultants currently on the list maintained by the County EH office.
-Information from an OWTS site review will be provided to the applicant on a Site Review Information Summary Report by EH staff or by a qualified professional.
+On-Site System Review: An on-site review of the property and system can be performed by County EH staff or the approved contractors and consultants currently on the list maintained by the County EH office.
+Information from an OWTS site review will be provided to the applicant on a standard report completed by EH staff or by a qualified professional.

-To ensure that new home buyers are properly informed prior to purchasing an OWTS, and to ensure that older OWTS are evaluated, it is proposed that an OWTS evaluation be required prior to a real estate transaction.
+To ensure that new home buyers are properly informed prior to purchasing an OWTS, and to ensure that older OWTS are evaluated, it is proposed that an OWTS evaluation be required prior to a real estate transaction, with deficiencies addressed during the transfer or the new owner taking responsibility to correct the deficiencies.
 Such evaluations are already required when a building permit for a remodel is obtained.
 Within sewered areas, an evaluation of the sewer lateral is already required at the time of sale by all the sewer agencies in the county.
+If deficiencies are found, those can be corrected during the transfer or the new owner may agree to take responsibility to correct the deficiencies.